alantech/anycloud/README.md

 - Limited runtime (10-15m)
 - Stateless
 - Cumbersome to run locally
-- Unintuitive to version and remove inactive ones
+- Unintuitive to version and remove inactive functions
 - HTTPS support not included

 ## Documentation